ecronix/react-most-wanted/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-It should be a `shell` for my further applications with the minimum features I would like them to have.
-Because of that it should be as simple as possible but with no regrets for the feature implementation.
+This is a `shell` for my future applications with the minimum features I would like them to have.
+Because of this I have designed it to be as simple as possible and without regrets about feature implementations.

-You can find a example of this project in this [DEMO](https://www.react-most-wanted.com/).
+You can find an example of this project in this [DEMO](https://www.react-most-wanted.com/).

-I tried to make the project as clean as possible and to use all libraries in they're pure way.
+I tried to make the project as clean as possible and to use all libraries in their pure ways.

 ## Table of Contents